 Social / Cultural Goals

-- 100 percent of the students will display Christ-like attitudes and positive character traits as evidenced by their behavior in and out of the classroom as evidenced by behavioral records.
+- Our students will display Christ-like attitudes and positive character traits as evidenced by their behavior in and out of the classroom as measured by the classroom teacher’s assessment and behavioral records.

 Eagle Ridge Christian School utilizes curriculum that employs Christian values and principles.
 This consists of curriculum produced by A Beka Book, Bob Jones University, Christian Schools International, and Saxon Math Publishers.
 Curriculum is evaluated on its agreement with the Word of God and its academic content.
 A book may have great content, but if it contradicts the Word of God in any way, it will not be used in Eagle Ridge Christian School.
 Curriculum is evaluated yearly to make certain that it fulfills the needs of the students.
 Eagle Ridge curriculum is aligned using Curriculum Trak software that allows the administration and staff to provide assurance that all necessary academic content is being taught and assessed at each grade level.